dimsumthinking/CreateAsyncStream/README.md

 # CreateAsyncStream

-This is a macro (which can definitely be improved) where the usage is:
+This is a macro where the usage is:
 ```
 @CreateAsyncStream(of: Int.self, named: "numbers")
 class MyClass {